 Flood risk is correlated to low-lying land, this map also shows your community's flood risk as defined by the Federal Emergency Management Agency (FEMA) Flood Map Service Center.
-If present this map will show the two most important flood zones: the Base Flood, and the Regulatory Floodway.
-(Consult legend.)
-Base Flood is the zone having a one percent chance of being equaled or exceeded in any given year, also referred to as the "100-year floodplain."
+This map shows the two most important flood zones, the Base Flood and the Regulatory Floodway (consult legend.)
+Base Flood is the zone having a one percent chance of being equaled or exceeded in any given year, also referred to as the "100 Year Floodplain."
 The Regulatory Floodway is the channel of a stream plus any adjacent floodplain areas that must be kept free of encroachment so that the 1% flood discharge can be accommodated without increasing the base flood elevation.